Dimitrije Matić

 Dimitrije Matić (Димитрије Матић; 18 August 1821 – 17 October 1884) was a Serbian philosopher, jurist, professor, and politician who served as Minister of Education, Minister of Justice and Minister of Foreign Affairs.
 He was President of the National Assembly, which ratified the 1878 Treaty of Berlin proclaiming Serbia's independence.

 He was a liberal-minded philosopher and politician who believed that the rule of force was unacceptable and that governments should promote and support popular education.
+Matić was a prolific and eminent writer in Serbian, German and French, his most important work is The Public Law of the Principality of Serbia.
 A prominent lawyer, writer and translator, he helped organized the college's law school; a prominent statesman, he secured major reforms in education.
 Matić was a tireless worker who dedicated his life to the creation of modern Serbia.

 Early life and education

 Dimitrije Matić was born in 1821 in Ruma, the Kingdom of Slavonia, a province of the Habsburg monarchy within the Austrian Empire.
 His father, Iliya Matić, is said to have participated in the wars against Napoleon.
 His mother Spasenija was the aunt of Vladimir Jovanović.
 Dimitrije Matić had three brothers Matej, Miloje, and Djordje.
 Matić completed elementary school in Ruma, a secondary school in Sremski Karlovci before moving to the Principality of Serbia.

 He first attended Military School then after being offered a scholarship entered the newly founded Lyceum.
 The teachers had been trained abroad in Austria, Switzerland, and France and the classes were taught in Latin and German.
 In the summer of 1840, Matić completed his cursus of Philosophy and then a year later his Legal Studies.
 The same year he moved to Belgrade joining his older brother Matej, who works as a clerk in the office of Prince Mihailo Obrenović, and entered the civil service.
 After the Skupština elected Alexander Karađorđević there is a shift of dynasty and Mihailo Obrenović is deposed, Matić left the country with the Prince; during that time Matić lived in the Vrdnik Monastery on Fruška Gora mountain returning in 1843.
 On his return, he starts working as a lawyer and becomes secretary of Captain Miša Anastasijević.